 Former foster youth: “Former foster youth,” in this policy, means a person who was in the permanent managing conservatorship of the Texas Department of Family and Protective Services on the day preceding the individual's eighteenth (18th) birthday.

-Hiring Authority: “Hiring Authority” in this policy, means the individual who will be the supervisor for the position being recruited.
-Unit administrators include, but are not limited to, directors, chairs, associate deans, and deans.
+Hiring Authority: “Hiring Authority,” in this policy, means the individual who is responsible for final selection of the candidate to be hired and for tendering the offer letter.
+The hiring authority may include, but isnot limited to, directors, chairs, associate deans, and deans.

-Personnel Affairs Committee: “Personnel Affairs Committee” and “PAC,” in this policy, mean an elected group of faculty that make recommendations regarding unit decisions, such as annual merit, to the unit administrator and/or dean.
+Personnel Affairs Committee: “Personnel Affairs Committee” and “PAC,” in this policy, mean an elected group of faculty who make recommendations regarding unit decisions, such as annual merit, to the unit administrator and/or dean.

-Search Committee: “Search Committee” in this policy, means a broadly representative group of individuals who are charged by the hiring authority to screen candidates by clearly defined and objective criteria so that high potential candidates can be identified.
+Search Committee: “Search Committee,” in this policy, means a broadly representative group of individuals who are charged by the hiring authority to screen candidates by clearly defined and objective criteria so that high-potential candidates can be identified.

-Security-Sensitive Position: “Security-Sensitive Position,” in this policy, means any position where the employee is required to handle currency on behalf of the University of North Texas, work in a location designated as security-sensitive, has access to UNT computer and information resources, has access to the personal information of another person, has access to financial information, has access to a master key, or is designated by the University of North Texas as security-sensitive.
+Security-Sensitive Position: “Security-Sensitive Position,” in this policy, means any position where the employee is required to handle currency on behalf of the University of North Texas, works in a location designated as security-sensitive, has access to UNT computer and information resources, has access to the personal information of another person, has access to financial information, has access to a master key, or is designated by the University of North Texas as security-sensitive.
 All positions with direct interaction with students or in proximity to or working with minors are security-sensitive for purposes of this policy.
 The employing department and Academic Resources must identify Security- Sensitive Positions.

 Unit: “Unit,” in this policy, means an academic entity under the administration of a UNT official with responsibilities for personnel actions.